 Jessica’s “Supermarket Pad” was interesting because she looked at ways of making the technology interface familiar to older people who may never had owned a computer or a smart phone.
 She also recognised that even with the increasing popularity of online shopping, many older people value the social interaction that shopping provides but find supermarket layouts tiring and confusing.
 And with all good designs, Jessica’s “Supermarket Pad” would be useful to people of all ages.

-The competition received entries from two year groups of Product Design and 3D Design students at the University of Brighton and was judged by Anne Boddington, Dean of the Faculty of Arts and Tom Ainsworth from the University of Brighton; Philippa Aldrich, founder of The Future Perfect Company; Gretel Jones, consumer markets policy adviser at Age UK; and one of the UK’s leading occupational therapists, Maggie Winchcombe OBE from Years Ahead.
+The competition received entries from two year groups of Product Design and 3D Design students at the University of Brighton and was judged by Anne Boddington, Dean of the Faculty of Arts and Tom Ainsworth from the asian single women; Philippa Aldrich, founder of dating app for old people; Gretel Jones, consumer markets policy adviser at free gay dating personals; and one of the UK’s leading occupational therapists, Maggie Winchcombe OBE from Years Ahead.

 Maggie Winchcombe OBE commented “The quality of the presentations was excellent and I was impressed by the students’ originality of thought and fresh approach to the challenge of designing for the future.
 The consistently high standard of work meant that it was a hard competition to judge – but a pleasure to be involved in.”